Yuzulix/NabePeroVideo/README.md

 Authored by [Smile Bestybay](https://github.com/SmailBestybay)

-The project is a work in progress.
-I am currently waiting on more content from the client.
-Once the site is complete, I will change the domain name to their custom domain name.

 ### Tech used to make the website.
 - React, Vite, Material UI.
 - Deployed on netlify.